The pressure metric for Anosov representations: Anosov representations

 If $\ms G$ has rank one, then it contains a unique conjugacy class of parabolic subgroups.
 A representation $\rho:\Gamma\to \ms G$ is Anosov if and only if it is convex cocompact (see \cite[Theorem 5.15]{guichard-wienhard}).
 We then get the following.

-We recall that the topological entropy of a convex cocompact representation $\rho:\Gamma\to\ms G$ of a word hyperbolic group into a rank one semi-simple Lie group is given by where $\d(\rho(\gamma))$ denotes the transaltion lenght of $\rho(\gamma).$ We obtain the following immediate corollary.
+We recall that the topological entropy of a convex cocompact representation $\rho:\Gamma\to\ms G$ of a word hyperbolic group into a rank one semi-simple Lie group is given by where $\d(\rho(\gamma))$ denotes the translation length of $\rho(\gamma).$ We obtain the following immediate corollary.